UW Professional & Continuing Education students have access to many UW and UWPCE services and resources.

 UW-IT offers discounted software, collaboration tools and other technical resources for UW students.
 Some resources may only be available if you’ve paid the technology or computer account fees.

 Explore options for getting to and around the UW.
 Transportation Services provides information about transit, biking, parking and more.
-Students taking noncredit courses are not eligible to purchase the U-PASS transit pass.
+Noncredit students are not eligible to purchase a U-PASS transit pass.
 If you're taking a classroom credit course (certificate or standalone) through UW Professional & Continuing Education, you may purchase a U-PASS through Registration Services for $150 per quarter.

 The University Book Store stocks textbooks required for UW classes as well as Husky apparel and a large selection of general, reference and children's books.
 Online ordering is available.

-The Women's Center provides educational programs, services and training to promote greater awareness of gender and equality issues at the university and throughout society.
+The Alene Moris Women's Center provides educational programs, services and training to promote greater awareness of gender and equality issues at the University and throughout society.